Fuel tanker and cargo ship collide and catch fire in North Sea off Britain, crew rescued

 Scientists said the environmental impact might be less severe than with a spill of heavier crude oil.

+“Whilst the images look worrying, from the perspective of the impact to the aquatic environment it’s less of a concern than if this had been crude oil because most of the jet fuel will evaporate very quickly,” said Mark Hartl of the Center for Marine Biodiversity and Biotechnology at Scotland's Heriot-Watt University.

-Mark Sephton, Professor of Organic Geochemistry at Imperial College London, said jet fuel biodegrades more quickly than crude oil, and warmer temperarures also speeds biodegration.
+Mark Sephton, Professor of Organic Geochemistry at Imperial College London, said jet fuel disintegrates more quickly than crude oil, and warmer temperatures also speed biodegradation.

 "In the end, it all depends on the rate of introduction of fuel and the rate of destruction by bacteria," he said.
 "Let’s hope the latter wins out.”